Alexa Built-in Testing and Certification Process

 After the authorized lab completes their assessment, the Amazon Security team requires the following documents to complete the certification process:

 - Remediation plan

-After the Amazon Security team reviews the first three documents, you'll receive a report outlining any critical and high severity vulnerabilities.
+After the Amazon Security team reviews the first three documents, they send you a report outlining any critical and high severity vulnerabilities.
 In response, submit a remediation plan describing how you plan to fix all vulnerabilities under active exploitation.
-For more details, log in the the AVS developer console, and download the AVS Device security requirements _ intake form.xlsx from your whitelisted Amazon developer account.
+For more details, log in to the AVS developer console, and download the AVS Device security requirements _ intake form.xlsx from your approved Amazon developer account.

 Leverage your developer console product detail page to submit these documents to Amazon before launch.